-Slipknot be crazy.
-If you need more evidence than watching nine masked Iowans in jumpsuits pumping out death metal riffs, drumming on trash cans, and screaming lyrics such as "People equal sh*t," read these true stories about the maggot-loving, corpse-huffing, drug-and-alcohol vacuums in Slipknot.
-The band has been a mainstay on the metal scene since the late '90s, when they appeared out of the American heartland like a real-life extreme metal horror freak show version of Devo, screaming about how much they hate everything until they were coughing up blood.
+If you need more evidence that Slipknot is nuts, besides watching nine masked Iowans in jumpsuits pumping out death metal riffs and drumming on trash cans, read these true stories about the maggot-loving, corpse-huffing, substance-and-alcohol vacuums in Slipknot.
+The band has been a mainstay on the metal scene since the late '90s when they appeared out of the American heartland like a real-life extreme metal horror freak show version of Devo, screaming about how much they hate everything until they were coughing up blood.
 True Slipknot stories more than live up to that description.

-Slipknot has continued its assault on mainstream music ever since its debut.
-If you think the band members are getting soft more than two decades into their career, think again: these WTF stories show their proclivity for setting things on fire, drinking stuff you’re not supposed to drink, fighting with knives, and rubbing one another with sh*t.
-If you think the masks, screaming, and anti-social nihilism is an act, you'd be dead wrong.
+Slipknot has continued its scurge on mainstream music ever since its debut.
+If you think the band members are getting soft more than two decades into their career, think again: these WTF stories show their proclivity for setting things on fire, drinking stuff you’re not supposed to drink, and fighting with knives.
+If you think the masks, screaming, and anti-social nihilism is an act, you'd be wrong.

-Most wacky celebrity facts involve an A-lister enjoying weird food or having a collection of 50 sombreros.
-That’s not the case with these stories about Slipknot.
-It seems like the only things these guys enjoy doing is trying to one-up each other with their legitimately crazy behavior.
-Some gonzo stories about Slipknot will trigger those of weak constitution, so if you have issues with people eating a rotten bird corpse or drinking puke, you may want to read some less crazy celebrity stories.
+Some gonzo stories about Slipknot will trigger those of weak constitution, so if you have issues with people eating a rotten bird corpse or drinking puke, you may want to read some less wild celebrity stories.
 If you’re still here, you’re ready to dive into the infernal swamp of Slipknot.

-Every performer needs to get into the right head space to achieve purity in his or her art.
-This is especially true of musicians, whose job requires manual dexterity, athleticism (for drummers, at least), and showmanship.
-Some stretch before a gig, some do vocal warm ups, some skateboard or job.
+Every performer needs to get into the right headspace to achieve purity in his or her art.
+This is especially true of musicians, whose job requires manual dexterity, athleticism, and showmanship.

 In the early days of the band, the members of Slipknot had their own special way of getting into the mood before a show.
-Clown (percussionist Shawn Crahan) kept a dead crow in a jar, which he was allowing to "ferment" (decompose).
+Clown (percussionist Shawn Crahan) kept a deceased crow in a jar, which he was allowing to decompose.
 Before each show, he took a big whiff of its terrible scent and passed it around to his bandmates.
 Wouldn't you know it, fans wanted in on the action, and they ended up eating the rotting bird.

 Said DJ Sid Wilson of the ritual: